 Once you make your choice and start working with one particular review platform, it’s difficult to switch.
 We’ve been wanting to switch to another review platform for quite some time because TrustPilot doesn’t offer review syndication (more on this below).
 Plus, the cost has gotten so high, we feel that we can get a better deal elsewhere.

 The issue with this is that TrustPilot owns all of our company reviews.
-While we’d be able to take all of our product reviews with us, our company reviews would stay with TrustPilot and we’d have to start from scratch.
+While our product reviews live on our website, our company reviews would stay with TrustPilot and we’d have to start from scratch.
 Our company reviews wouldn’t be deleted, but they would live on the TrustPilot site.
-This means that when we showcase reviews on our website and which pull into Google, instead of saying we have over 6,000 company reviews, we’d be starting from 0.
-After spending 5 years building up these reviews, this seems like too much of a risk for us.
+This means that when we showcase reviews on our website, which pull into Google, instead of saying we have over 8,000 company reviews, we’d be starting from zero.
+After spending 7+ years building up these reviews, this seems like too much of a risk for us.

 Other Review Platforms

-If you’re just starting out and don’t have several hundred dollars in your budget, there are certainly some less expensive review companies that work very well to collect product reviews.
-For Park Perfection, our in-house skin care line, we use judge.me, which works extremely well.
+If you’re just starting out and don’t have several hundred dollars in your monthly budget, there are certainly some less expensive review companies that work very well to collect product reviews.
+For Park Perfection, our in-house skincare line, we use judge.me, which works extremely well.
 We don’t collect company reviews via Judge.me, only product reviews, but for this business, product reviews are most important to us.
-With platforms like this, you’re able to send out review request emails and reminders and pull these into your site.
-They have a free plan and a $15/month plan.
+With platforms like this, you’re still able to send out review request emails and reminders and then pull the reviews into your site.
+Judge.me has a free plan and a $15/month plan.

 Earlier, I mentioned review syndication and wanted to expand on this more.
 If you’re using a company that offers syndication, such as Bazaar Voice, this is a fantastic way to increase the number of product reviews on your site.
 “Review syndication is the process of accumulating, sharing, and distributing customer-generated reviews across multiple sites — brand websites, retail sites, social media, review sites, and search engines — to reach more consumers.”

-Review syndication is definitely a topic for a whole blog in and of itself, but it allows you to send product reviews to other sites and pull in reviews from other sites to yours.
+Review syndication allows you to share product reviews to other sites and pull in reviews from other sites to yours.
 For DermWarehouse, we have about 2,000 products on our site.
-While some of our products generate a lot of reviews, other less popular products only have one or two reviews, or even none!
+While some of our products generate a lot of reviews, other less popular products only have one or two reviews or even none!
 If we were able to syndicate our product reviews, we would be able to pull product reviews from the brands we work with and display them on our site.
 Let’s say our brand SkinMedica also used the same review platform as us and opted into syndication.
-We’d be able to pull SkinMedica’s product reviews into the products on our site, without creating any duplicate content issues (which is why you can’t just copy and paste reviews from one site to another).
+We’d be able to pull SkinMedica’s product reviews into the product pages on our site, without creating any duplicate content issues (which is why you can’t just copy and paste reviews from one site to another).
 This could essentially add thousands of additional product reviews to our site.

-If going the route of a 3rd party review platform isn’t for you and you want to collect reviews on your own directly through your website, it’s still a great idea to automate this process.
-If you’re using an email software like Klaviyo, which enables you to send out email flows, creating a flow for product reviews is pretty simple to do.
+If going the route of a 3rd party review platform isn’t for you and you want to collect reviews on your own directly through your website, you can still automate this process.
+If you’re using email software like Klaviyo, which enables you to send out email flows, creating a flow for product reviews is pretty simple to do.

 You’ll want to create a flow that’s triggered when someone places an order.
-Make sure you set a time delay so that the review request email is going out after the customer received the product and had a chance to use it.
+Make sure you set a time delay so that the review request email goes out after the customer receives the product and has a chance to use it.
 Sending this email after 14 days is a great place to start.

 You’ll be able to pull in the product the customer purchased and then link to the review section on your website.
 Klaviyo walks you through this process.

 Even if you have a great strategy in place to collect reviews on your website, you’ll also want to think about places like Google and Facebook for company reviews.
-About a year ago, we were at a point with DermWarehouse where we had over 5,000 company reviews on our website via TrustPilot but only a handful of reviews on Google and almost none on Facebook.
+About a year ago, we had over 7,000 company reviews on our website via TrustPilot but only a handful of reviews on Google and almost none on Facebook.

-In the last few months we’ve collected almost 100 reviews on Google using this strategy and now we don’t have to worry as much if another not so stellar review happens to come in.
+In the last few months we’ve collected almost 300 reviews on Google using this strategy and now we don’t have to worry as much if another not-so-stellar review happens to come in.